 3 Activities in italics are for STSC consideration only and are included for consistency with the representative timeline in Annex I.

-- N. STSC/IAEA experts group revision of draft Safety Framework by taking into account IAEA and Member State comments - October 2009 to February 2010 - O. [STSC approval of final Safety Framework February 2010] - P. Endorsement of the final Safety Framework by the IAEA June $2010\,$ - Q. Target publication date third quarter 2010
+- O. [STSC approval of final Safety Framework February 2010] - P. Endorsement of the final Safety Framework by the IAEA June 2010 - Q. Target publication date third quarter 2010